bendosimplon-hue/Script-Audit-Initial-Gameplon/README.md

 # Script-Audit-Initial-Gameplon

-This repository is a script to make an initial audit for a freshly creat gaming structure as part of an exercice in an secure infrastructure administrator course.
+This repository is a script to make an initial audit for a freshly created gaming structure as part of an exercice in an secure infrastructure administrator course.
 Output must be in CSV.

 ---